 Eysenck called these traits first-personality traits.

 What Eysenck is most known for, however, is the PEN Model.
-He narrowed down the most important personality traits down to just three traits: psychoticism, extraversion, and neuroticism.
+He condensed the most important personality traits into just three traits: psychoticism, extraversion, and neuroticism.

 These seem like negative traits, but let’s look at what they mean: